The Monte Carlo Event Generator AcerMC 2.0 with Interfaces to PYTHIA 6.2 and HERWIG 6.5: Introduction

 \section{Introduction}

 \unboldmath

-Despite a large repertoire of processes implemented for generation in the universal generators like {\tt PYTHIA} \cite{Pythia62} or {\tt HERWIG} \cite{Herwig6.3} a number of Standard Model background processes for studying expected physics potential of the LHC experiments is still missing.
-For some of these processes the matrix element expressions are rather lengthy and/or to achieve a reasonable generation efficiency it is necessary to tailor the phase-space selection procedure to the dynamics of the process.
-Due to this fact it cannot be expected that any of the universal purpose generators will contain {\it every} proces that is expected to participate at LHC pp collisions with an observable rate.
-A more practical solution could come in form of dedicated matrix-element-based generators with standardised interfaces, like the one proposed in \cite{Boo01}, to the more general ones which are used to complete event generation.
+Despite a large repertoire of processes implemented for generation in the universal generators like {\tt PYTHIA} \cite{Pythia62} or {\tt HERWIG} \cite{Herwig6.3} a number of Standard Model background processes for studying expected physics potential of the LHC experiments were found missing at the start of the AcerMC project.
+For some of theseprocesses the matrix element expressions are rather lengthy and/or to achieve a reasonable generation efficiency it is necessary to tailor the phase-space selection procedure to the dynamics of the process.
+In the last years huge progress was made in developing automated Monte--Carlo systems generating the matrix elements and phase space sampling on-the-fly, such as Sherpa \cite{sherpa} or Madgraph5 \cite{madgraph5} and also including next-to-leading order (real and virtual) corrections, e.g. MCFM \cite{mcfm}, MC@NLO \cite{mcatnlo} and Powheg \cite{powheg} and even combining the two features, such as aMC@NLO \cite{amcatnlo}, Powheg-Box \cite{powhegbox} and Sherpa implementations \cite{sherpanlo}.
+Nevertheless, in complex automated setups it is sometimes hard to achieve optimal phase space sampling and the user interfaces are necessarily generic, thus for now dedicated matrix-element-based generators like AcerMC, with standardised interfaces (defined e.g. in \cite{Boo01}), still can play a visible role.